Barandis/kessel/src/docs/guide/operation.md

 3. Your parser is embedded within other code that will check for the parser's success or failure and act accordingly.
 4. You want the added detail for any number of other reasons.

-If you choose to use `parse` in a particular application, there are some helpful functions to smooth over some of the details.
-All of them take the return value of `parse` and pick out some piece of it.
+If one of these reasons compels you to use `parse`, rest assured that there are some helper functions to let you avoid getting deep into the internals of a parser reply.
+Each of these functions takes the reply object that is returned by `parse` and picks out some part of it to return to you.

 * [`success`](../tools/success.md) returns the same thing as `run` does, except that it returns `null` on failure rather than throwing an exception.
 * [`failure`](../tools/failure.md) does the opposite; it returns an error message on failure and returns `null` on success (again, no exception is thrown).